-- 2. The Annual Employee Offence Declaration (AOD).
-You will be sent an email in the spring to update your AOD, but you can go on the TDSB website and do this earlier. - 3.
-Ontario College of Teachers You have to renew with the OCT by April 15th.
+2. The Annual Employee Offence Declaration (AOD)

+You will be sent an email in the spring to update your AOD, but you can go on the TDSB website and do this earlier.

+3. Ontario College of Teachers

+You have to renew with the OCT by April 15th.
 The current fee is \$200.
 If you renew after April 15 a penalty is charged.
 You do this on your own.
-The TDSB does not deduct the fee from your pay-slip. - 4.
-Compliance training courses.
-Your are required as an employee to complete any required These are found in My Path on the TDSB website. - The TDSB only contacts its employees via the TDSB email system.
+The TDSB does not deduct the fee from your pay-slip for non-contract teachers.

+4. Compliance training courses

+Your are required as an employee to complete any required These are found in My Path on the TDSB website.
+LTOs are not compensated for this.
+Daily OTs may be compensated.

+- The TDSB only contacts its employees via the TDSB email system.
 Check regularly. - The OTBU only conducts union-related business using non-TDSB emails.
 Make sure the OTBU D12 has a non-TDSB email for you.
 TDSB emails are NOT private.